Green Resiliency Grants

 Details and How to Apply

-Safer, more resilient communities: Mitigating flooding to better protect our homes and businesses.
+• Safer, more resilient communities: Managing stormwater to mitigate flooding and better protect our homes and businesses.

-Cooler cities: Reducing urban heat island effect creates a more comfortable environment.
+• Cooler cities: Reducing urban heat island effect to create a more comfortable environment.

-Thriving ecosystems: Restoring habitats helps us bring nature back to communities.
+• Thriving ecosystems: Restoring habitats to bring nature back to communities.

 Awarded Projects